 Mangrum was then told to walk a straight line and the officer said she was unable to do that.
 He also questioned Mangrum asking her if she had been drinking, taking any medications or illegal drugs-- in which she didn't respond.

 Court records later revealed that Mangrum had a blood alcohol level of .30, which is more than three times the legal limit.

 Mangrum’s attorney, Stephen Armstrong, spoke on her behalf.
 They said the 34-year-old received letters from friends, family and students from the Martial Arts World school.
 They described her as a good person and call this incident totally out of her character.

-Mangrum paid a $750 fine and will attend ASAP – Virginia Alcohol Safety Action program.
-And her license has been suspended for 12 months.
-Her jail time will be served on weekends.
+Mangrum paid a $750 fine and was ordered to attend ASAP – Virginia Alcohol Safety Action program.
+Additionally, her license was suspended for 12 months.

 Mangrum is scheduled to begin serving the latest sentence Monday.